Jaanuszek/Starlink-tracker/README.md

 ![WEB_APP_PREVIEW](README_IMG/WEB_APP_PREVIEW.png)

-To add a starlink/satelite, find it ID on [N2YO](https://www.n2yo.com/) and paste it to `Load Starlinks` tab, and click `Load starlinks` button:
+To add a Starlink/satellite, find its ID on [N2YO](https://www.n2yo.com/) and paste it to the `Load Starlinks` tab, and click the `Load starlinks` button:

 ![ADDED_STARLINKS](README_IMG/ADDED_STARLINKS.gif)

-You can even enable satelites trajectory line!
+You can even enable the satellite trajectory line!

 ![STARLINKS_TRAJECTORY](README_IMG/STARLINK_TRAJECTORY.gif)

-Camera can be rotated, and the user can point the camera at particular satellite!
+The camera can be rotated, and the user can point the camera at a particular satellite!

 ![HIGHLIGHT_STARLINK](README_IMG/HIGHLIGHT_STARLINK.gif)

-The web app also allows to toggle countries border line and get satellite info:
+The web app also allows you to toggle the country's border line and get satellite info:

 ![SATELITE_INFO](README_IMG/StarlinkINFO.png)